udplabs/zartan/docs/README.md

     ```bash
     pip install -r requirements.txt
     ```
-    * NOTE: you may need to run as `pip3 install -r requirements.txt` if you have python 2.7 on your local instance along with python 3.x
+    NOTE: You may need to run as `pip3 install -r requirements.txt` if you have python 2.7 on your local instance along with python 3.x

 ---

-### Terraform
+## Terraform
 We've provided terraform files for easy configuration of the Okta Org.
 Specific verticals' `.tf` files are located in their respective `/terraform/{vertical}` folder.

 * Download the [Terraform binary](https://www.terraform.io/downloads.html) for your OS
-* Follow the instructions for [TheTerraform Install Guide](https://learn.hashicorp.com/terraform/getting-started/install) for your OS
+* Follow the instructions for [Terraform Install Guide](https://learn.hashicorp.com/terraform/getting-started/install) for your OS
 * Verify terraform is installed correctly by going to the command line / shell, then type the command `terraform version`, press `Enter` or `Return` and you should see a response similar to `Terraform v0.12.28`

 ### Configure, initialize and apply Terraform for the vertical you want to use

 ℹ️  Zartan is a collection of demos for different verticals.
 In addition to the `.tf` files in the `/terraform/{vertical}` folders, there are also vertical specific READMEs in `/docs/{vertical}`. __For readability, this documentation will perform all following steps as if we're in the `travelagency` vertical.__ If you're installing/setting up a different vertical, simply reference the folder and/or file for that vertical.

 1. `cd` into `/terraform/travelagency`
 2. Copy `travelagency.tfvars.sample` into `travelagency.tfvars`